dev1ousss/be2_apifromspec/README.md

 - info

-    This object contains basic information about the API (e.g. header, version, license link, etc.) Let's look at the example:
+    This object contains basic information about the API (e.g. header, version, license link, etc.).
+Let's look at the example:
     ```yaml
     openapi: "3.0.2"
     info: